Aodh Ruadh grab defeat from jaws of victory

 Daniel O'Donnell was the last of Dungloe's three subs.
 With the game in its dying seconds, three minutes into injury time, Dungloe launched a hit and hope effort into the crowded Aodh Ruadh square.
 It contrived to glide its way through the forest of arms into the grateful embrace of O'Donnell who blasted his shot in off the underside of Caelán Drummond's crossbar.
 Shane Toolan's final whistle seconds later set off scenes of ecstatic celebration as Dungloe celebrated getting the first win of their league campaign in the most dramatic of fashion.

 You had to feel for Caelán Drummond who could do nothing about any of the goals and did the best he could with his kick outs in a situation where midfield was being lost.
-The full back line of Nathon Boyle, Shane Gillespie and Michael McKenna were truly outstanding.
+The full back line of Nathan Boyle, Shane Gillespie and Michael McKenna were truly outstanding.
 Jason Granaghan would have been a candidate for Aodh Ruadh's man of the match with his honesty and work ethic.
 Brendan Gillespie and Odhran O'Neill both soldiered hard.
 Indeed it was a shame for any of the defensive unit to finish on the losing side.
 Up from Aaron Clarke was probably the pick of the forwards, with two well taken points, while Ryan Ayres made a good impact when he came on.
+A sore lesson, but one this team is especially well equipped to learn from.

 Caolan Drummond; Shane Gillespie, Nathan Boyle (0-1), Michael McKenna; Jason Granaghan, Brendan Gillespie, Odrhan O'Neill; Shane McGrath (0-2, 1f), Oisín Rooney (1-0); Ryan McKenna (0-1f), Daniel Warnock, Aaron Clarke (0-2); Conal Sweeny (0-1), Jimmy Ward, Shane Dorrian.